 Free and open source software for collecting, managing and using data in “resource-constrained environments.”
 Open Data Kit has been used to monitor rainforests, observe elections, and track disease outbreaks.

-Used by: the World Health Organization, USAID, Red Cross, and the Jane Goodall Institute
+Used by: World Health Organization, USAID, Red Cross, Jane Goodall Institute

 Widely-used across all sectors